When you return home, I want you to know that you may not touch me. Not without permission. Not without a kind word.

 I am a rose.
 I am a lilac.
 I am a lush and tropical flower that thrives in moist heat and fertility.
 Perhaps you misunderstood me.
 When we first got married you scarce had gardening skills.
 And, though I nearly died, I remained hardy with life essence preserved.

-Nine years later, I want you to know that I am alive.
+A decade later, I want you to know that I am alive.
 More than alive.
 I am flourishing.
 When I go to sleep, nectar begins to seep out from between my legs.
 And, in the mornings I hold onto vivid dreams of being pressed into a glass wall with you edging me from behind.
 Neither can I decide which is more interesting -to stay in my dream fantasy or to awake into the morning light that dances across my breast.

 While you have been away, all the day long, my mind wanders from idea to imagination and back to imagery, oh the possibilities!

 My breath suddenly turns me on when I recognize the heave of my breast and the hardness in my nipples.

 Bending over reminds me of how tantalizing I would look if you were behind me.